Quick Exit (ESC)

 Racism

-Treating people unfairly because of their race or where they come from.
+Treating someone unfairly because of their race, ethnicity, or where they come from

 Reasonable adjustments